Soloon Controls (Beijing) Co., Ltd. +86 10 67863711

 Safety-Increasing (Ex e) Non-sparking, medium power Passive sensors, junction boxes

-※ Our products use Flameproof (Ex db), ideal for high-power industrial applications.
+※ Our products use Flameproof (Ex db), ideal for high-power industrial applications in Zone 1/2.

 Gas Explosive Environments (Class II)